ORelio/Sound-Manager/README.md

 * Process spawns an invisible window, mandatory for delaying system shutdown
 * Process plays Startup or Logon sound and goes inactive
-* On logoff, the process is waken up and [sets up a ShutdownBlockReason](https://devblogs.microsoft.com/oldnewthing/20120614-00/?p=7373)
+* On logoff, process wakes up and [sets up a ShutdownBlockReason](https://devblogs.microsoft.com/oldnewthing/20120614-00/?p=7373)
 * Process determines if the Logoff or Shutdown sound should be played
 * Sound is played, then ShutdownBlockReason is removed and the process exits

 This is typically how `explorer.exe` was handling the thing on Windows 7, but you'll get yet another process sleeping in background, separate from `explorer.exe`.
 As such, this feature can be disabled entierely in the SoundManager settings.

-Windows 11 reintroduced a startup sound but still lacks a shutdown sound, so the background proces approach is also available for this system version.
+Windows 11 reintroduced a startup sound but still lacks a shutdown sound, so the background process approach is also available for this system version.
 Using the background process feature will automatically disable the built-in startup sound, which is not customizable.

+## Build instructions

+In order to maintain support for Windows XP SP3, SoundManager targets .NET Framework v4.0 and builds under Visual Studio 2010.
+If you want to build without support for Windows XP, you should be able to build using the latest version of [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).
+The following instructions detail how to build with XP support.

+For proper support of newer operating systems such as Windows 10, SoundManager needs APIs such as [Task Scheduler 2.0](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-2-0-interfaces) and [ShutdownBlockReason](https://devblogs.microsoft.com/oldnewthing/20120614-00/?p=7373), which aren't present on XP, so building under Windows XP will not work.
+Building should work under Vista or greater, and was tested successfully under Windows 7 and Windows 10.

+### Setting up Visual Studio

+1. Download [Visual Studio 2010 Express](https://archive.org/details/vs-2010-express-1).
+This is the free version of Visual Studio 2010 that includes the bare minimum components needed to get started using Visual Studio.
+2. Mount or extract the downloaded ISO file: `VS2010Express1.iso`
+  * On Windows 8 or greater, opening the ISO file in file Explorer will automatically mount it as a virtual DVD drive.
+  * On earlier Windows versions, software such as [WinCDEmu](https://wincdemu.sysprogs.org/) or [Daemon Tools](https://www.daemon-tools.cc/products/dtLite) can mount the ISO file.
+  * Alternatively, you can use a file archive utility such as [7-Zip](https://7-zip.org/) to extract the ISO file instead of mounting it.
+4. Open the `VCSExpress` folder inside the virtual DVD drive or extracted ISO file and launch `setup.exe`
+5. Follow the on-screen instructions to install Visual C# 2010.

+### Compiling

+This section assumes you already have the `Sound-Manager` git repository cloned or [manually downloaded](https://github.com/seediffusion/Sound-Manager/archive/refs/heads/master.zip).
+In the following instructions, "project folder" refers to the main folder of the `Sound-Manager` repository, where `README.md` and `SoundManager.sln` are housed.

+1. Navigate to the project folder and open `SoundManager.sln file`
+  * If your system isn't configured to [show file extensions](https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/), you won't see the `.sln` part of the filename.
+  * If VS 2010 doesn't open automatically, select Visual C# 2010 in the "open with" dialog.
+2. Once the project is open, set the build target to `Release` instead of `Debug` in the dropdown menu next to the Build button.
+You can leave `Debug` while making changes in the code and using the debugger in Visual Studio.
+3. Hit `Shift+Control+B` to build the entire `SoundManager` solution.
+This should only take a few seconds to compile.
+4. Assuming there were no errors during compilation, hit Alt + F4 to close VS 2010.
+5. If everything worked properly, you should see:
+  * `SoundManager.exe` in `<ProjectFolder>\SoundManager\bin\Release`
+  * `DownloadSchemes.exe` in `<ProjectFolder>\DownloadSchemes\bin\Release`.
+6. Copy the following items into `<ProjectFolder>\SoundManager\bin\Release`.
+  * `<ProjectFolder>\SoundManager\Lang`
+  * `<ProjectFolder>\UserManual\Readme-En.txt`
+  * `<ProjectFolder>\UserManual\Readme-Fr.txt`
+  * `<ProjectFolder>\DownloadSchemes\bin\Release\DownloadSchemes.exe`
+7. Finally, check that everything's working by launching `<ProjectFolder> \SoundManager\bin\Release\SoundManager.exe`.

 ## License